Patrick R. Cooney: Priesthood

 Cooney was ordained to the priesthood in Rome by Bishop Martin J. O'Connor in the chapel of the Pontifical North American College on December 20, 1959.
 He obtained a Licentiate in Sacred Theology from the Gregorian in 1960.
-Upon his return to the United States, he served as an assistant pastor at St. Catherine Parish in Detroit (1960–1962), assistant chancellor of the archdiocese (1962–1969), and chaplain at Mercy College in Detroit(1967–1972).
+Upon his return to the United States, he served as an assistant pastor at St. Catherine Parish in Detroit (1960 – 1962), assistant chancellor of the archdiocese (1962 – 1969), and chaplain at Mercy College in Detroit(1967 – 1972).

 From 1969 to 1983, Cooney served as director of the archdiocesan Department of Worship.
 He also pursued his graduate work at the University of Notre Dame in Indiana, and there earned a Master of Arts degree in liturgical research in 1973.
-He was named, in addition to his role as director of worship, rector of the Cathedral of the Most Blessed Sacrament in 1977.
+He was named, in addition to his role as director of worship, rector of the Cathedral of the Most Blessed Sacrament in Detroit in 1977.

 Episcopal career

 Auxiliary Bishop of Detroit

 On December 3, 1982, Cooney was appointed auxiliary bishop of Detroit and titular bishop of Hodelm by Pope John Paul II.
 He received his episcopal consecration on January 27, 1983, from Archbishop Edmund Szoka, with Bishops Harold Perry and Arthur Krawczak serving as co-consecrators, at the Cathedral of the Most Blessed Sacrament.

 In addition to his duties as an auxiliary bishop, Cooney was the founding chair of the archdiocese's Church in the City Task Force from 1983 to 1990.
-He also served as liaison to the Catholic chaplains of Region VI (Michigan and Ohio) from 1987 to 1991, and as a board member for Notre Dame Center for Liturgy at the University of Notre Dame (1987–1991) and for the Pontifical North American College in Rome (1988–1994).
+He also served as liaison to the Catholic chaplains of Region VI (Michigan and Ohio) from 1987 to 1991, and as a board member for Notre Dame Center for Liturgy at the University of Notre Dame (1987–1991) and for the North American College (1988–1994).